mendix/docs/howto40/edit-system-texts.md

 ---
 ## Description

 This section explains how to edit system texts for your project.
-The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=12747985).

 ## Instructions